Voting by mail: a Markov chain model for managing the security risks of election systems: Markov Chain Framework

-Changing the vote on a marked ballot alters the information in the original ballot we consider a ``ballot-altering attack.''
+Changing a marked ballot alters the information in the original ballot, which we consider a ``ballot-altering attack.''
 Masquerade attacks involve a bad actor maliciously altering a ballot.
 These attacks are more complex in that they create alternate ballot states in the DTMC that are needed to reflect the ballot's change in composition.
 For example, a masquerade attack in which a bad actor votes on behalf of someone in a central housing situation requires several steps.
-The malicious actor must first register to vote on behalf of the original voter, intercept their mail, mark the ballot, and return the altered ballot to the VBM process.
+In this type of attack, which is believed to be extremely rare, the malicious actor must first register to vote on behalf of the original voter, intercept their mail, mark the ballot, and return the altered ballot to the VBM process.
 We designated this type of attack as ballot modifying.
 It is important to note that modified ballots still have the potential to be counted.
 For this reason, there is an alternate path for the modified ballots in the DTMC.
 This is later illustrated in the DTMC model attack layer in Section \ref{sec:mathmodel}, which reflects the VBM process states in the process layer to indicate that the ballots of those states were maliciously altered during transit.

 In the VBM system, there are seven distinct states that an original ballot must pass through to be counted and remain unaltered (see Section \ref{ssec: Process Layer}).
 When someone attempts to disrupt this process, it is known as a \emph{process-altering} attack.
-For example, suppose an election volunteer steals the marked ballot while it is in transit to the election office.
-This malicious attack alters the ballot process by holding the ballot in an ``attack state'' outside of the normal stages of the election process until the voter is notified and uses a recourse action such as requesting a replacement ballot, or it is deemed not returned and is not counted.
+For example, for illustration purposes suppose an election volunteer steals the marked ballot while it is in transit to the election office.
+This unlikely malicious attack would alter the ballot process by holding the ballot in an ``attack state'' outside of the normal stages of the election process until the voter is notified and uses a recourse action such as requesting a replacement ballot, or it is deemed not returned and is not counted.
 The notable implication of process-altering attacks is that they can delay or prevent ballots from reaching the election office.